nystudio107/craft-templatecomments/README.md

     'siteTemplateComments' => true,

     /**
-     * @var bool Whether comments should be generated for AdminCP templates */
+     * @var bool Whether comments should be generated for Control Panel templates */
     'cpTemplateComments' => false,